christophermorin/bistro_sena/README.md

 ## Optimizations

 Optimizing for better responsiveness has been the main focus so far.
-Next will greater accessibility, and later adding design transitions.
+Next will be greater accessibility, and later adding design transitions.

 ## Lessons Learned: